+Bio-One's rodent droppings cleanup specialists are available 24/7, 365 days a year, and we always offer a free estimate for our services.
 While they may seem harmless, rodents can actually be quite dangerous.
 Rodent droppings can contain harmful pathogens that may lead to bacterial disease.
-It is important to tackle any rodent droppings issue immediately and to take precautions to prevent them in the future.
+It is important to tackle any rodent droppings issue immediately and take precautions to prevent them.

 Rodents can become quite troublesome during the rainy season, as they will look for shelter and warmth in the key areas of the house, like the garage, basement, attic, storage units, and even inside car engines.

 If you're dealing with a rodent infestation in your house or business, you should consider hiring a professional rodent droppings cleanup company like Bio-One to remediate the areas and protect your family from rodent-borne diseases and infections.
 Let's cover the key areas to protect during the rainy season and what you can do to stay safe.

 Rodent infestations can lead to serious health problems if left untreated.
 In fact, rodent-borne diseases are a fairly common problem that Americans face, especially during the rainy season.
 Some of the most common diseases associated with rodents include:

 This potentially deadly virus is caused by contact with infected rodents' urine, droppings, or saliva.
 HPS symptoms include fever, chest pain, and shortness of breath, and can lead to death in up to 50% of cases.